TAKE GOOD CARE

 Director Statement

-The choice to literally tie Sophie and Wren together, in poses inspired by the actual parabiosis rejuvenation procedure (and Waiting for Godot!), presented many challenges.
+The choice to literally tie Sophie and Wren together to represent their voluntary–and involuntary–interdependence, presented many challenges.
 Push-ins, pull-outs, the use of mirrors, and a lazy 270 degree circling camera movement reflect the ongoing tension and push-me-pull-you relationship of mother and daughter, who will always be bonded.

 CAST AND CREW